Welcome to Mr. Lambert's WebpageBand/Choir/OrchestraWelcome GuestName: Toby LambertEmail Address: email@example.com

 7th-8th Grade Adv Brass

 6th - 7th Grade Intermediate Brass

-6th-8th Grade Guitar (3rd quarter) and Theater (4th quarter) Theater is aiming at Moana cast first
+6th-8th Grade Theater (4th quarter) Theater is open to any student

 Here is my nice color coordinated schedule for both in class time/CMS online people and if we totally go Virtual schedule.
 This includes my Optional Zoom lesson schedule and also the break down of the Zoom Classes for CMS Online students and also if normal classes have to go Virtual.
 I hope this helps: Lambert's 2 Week Schedule for 2020-2021 School year (this was updated on 11/27)

 - Smaller classes for longer periods with a room that is being modified for class (open wall for more air, trying to get an air purifier for the class room as well).

 - All classes are group (like my choirs are all one week and I can plan for just choir stuff not changing over as much).

 - This will actually open up more opportunities for students to get another music class or theater.
 Example: if a student is in 8th grade choir and 8th grade woodwind, they can now at PE or exploratory class or even orchestra, theater or guitar to their schedule if they want.
 If a student want another class added, just email or call me and I will make the adjustment.